diogoptx/visual_poker/README.md

 # visual_poker
-Remake of the old project Visual Poker but in C++
+Remake of the old project Visual Poker made in vb.NET

+Project made in c++ using SFML library